nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Design considerations

 Aspect: How add order command executes:
-* **Alternative 1 (current choice)**: Multi-level command, with user inputting information multiples times between customer data and then subsequently multiple item and quantity inputs.
+* **Alternative 1 (current choice)**: Multi-level command, with user inputting information multiples times between customer data and then subsequently multiple inventoryItem and quantity inputs.
   * Pros: Better user experience.
 Users don't have to type out a very long command in one go to add an order.
   * Cons: Harder to implement.
 * **Alternative 2**: Single level command, user inputs all required information in one long command.